Double Lift

 magicorthodoxy says...

 Key techniques include the Jordan Count, double lift, and triple lift.
-Careful handling is needed to avoid revealing the secret, making it well-suited for close-up magic.
+Careful handling is needed to avoid revealing the secret.

 MurphysMagicSupplies says...

 A double lift is a key technique, requiring practice for undetectability.
-The routine emphasizes simplicity and deception over complex sleight of hand.
+Timing and pacing are crucial for enhancing deception.

 oscar says...